mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     ...
     H1: I will get it to your level
     Th: You seem to not give up. that’s good
-    Th turns and gets hug from mum
+    Th turns away to get a hug from her mother.
     H1: I got to your level
     Th: Good! (laughs)
     Th: It’s a secret, special one.